DirazCoder/twrp_device_samsung_j3y17lte/README.md

 The recovery has also been **tested on real hardware**.
 It was flashed to a Samsung SM-J330F running Android 9 (Pie), where it successfully wiped and mounted partitions and installed a custom ROM.
 This isn't just a tree that happens to look correct on paper.

+**Update: this tree now compiles.** [TWRP 3.7.0](../../releases/tag/TWRP) is built from the corrected `BoardConfig.mk`/`device.mk` in this repo and has been flashed and confirmed working on a real J330F — full wipe, mount, and ROM install, same as the original 3.3.1-1 teardown, but built from source this time instead of extracted from someone else's image.
+Grab `recovery.tar` from the release page.
+If you're building OrangeFox for this device, start from 3.7.0's tree rather than 3.3.1-1 — it's the one with the fixes described below already applied.

 ## Where this came from

 The source image was: